Our Artisan Partners

 - Panmai Group - northeast Thailand (Isaan)

-- Prae Pan Group - northeast Thailand (Isaan)
+- Prae Pan Group - northeast Thailand (Isaan) - now closed

 - Mulberries - northeast Laos